spookylukey/django-views-the-right-way/source/thin-views.rst

 is very important.
 To know exactly what to include in them requires knowing what the view and template code is going to do, so it has to be a view layer decision.
 At the same time, it requires knowing details about the kind of foreign keys you have at the schema level.
-So it's difficult to see how we can properly isolate the layers from each other.
+So it’s difficult to see how we can properly isolate the layers from each other.

 This is actually quite common problem in software — performance fixes often